 g4ata.co.uk

-Welcome to the home page of G4ATA (& G8DYT).
+Welcome to the home page of G4ATA, G8DYT & M4D.

 Hi, my name is John Hotchin and this web site is to tell you a little about me and my interests.
-Hopefully you will find some of it fun and some of it informative.
+Hopefully you will find at least some of it interesting and some of it informative.
 G4ATA probably means nothing to a lot of people - it is my Amateur Radio callsign, hence G4ATA.CO.UK.
+I also hold the callsign G8DYT but this call was usually reserved for contest operations until I was issued with the short contest call M4D in October 2012.

 The buttons at the bottom of the page will take you to relevant sections of the site and it's all pretty self-explanatory.